sixth-sensei/sixth-sensei.github.io/posts/how-to/posts/centralizing-server-storage-with-azure-file-sync.md

 ![server registration 3](https://github.com/user-attachments/assets/0ef53c49-dacb-490a-8166-7fe13eb11ada)

-NB: The connectivity test could take a minute or two depending on your connection strength.
+_NB: The connectivity test could take a minute or two depending on your connection strength._

 On the Azure portal, navigate to the sync group created earlier and click "+ Add server endpoint"

 ![18](https://github.com/user-attachments/assets/c4c1a5e0-bfae-423c-abfd-7ed79eb36d91)

 Select the on-prem server we just registered from the drop down, in my case "SRV-DC1.sixth-sensei.local".
-Next choose the path where the sync will be initiated from i.e all files in this path will be synced.
+Next, choose the path where the sync will be initiated from i.e all files in this path will be synced.

 ![19](https://github.com/user-attachments/assets/9a945b82-ef5b-48ef-ad74-3b5ccdf1e1c5)